(MOST RECENTLY UPDATED: 09/22/2024)

 Psychotherapy services involve the initial intake, case conceptualization, development of treatment goals, and treatment intervention.
 Therapy is centered within the therapeutic relationship and its alliance, the influence of evidence-based models, and the skills of seasoned clinicians.
 Training experiences are provided through individual, couples, family, and group therapy modalities utilizing evidence-based methods and techniques (at the foundation), integrated with the art of the science.

 Psychological assessment services involve specialized clinical interviewing, administration of psychological instruments, scoring of tests, integration of data/information, report writing, and consultation/feedback.
-The psychological evaluations are: clinical, forensic, neuropsychological, educational, disability, and employment-related.
-Psychological assessment covers a wide spectrum and includes such conditions as: mild/major neurocognitive, autism spectrum, disruptive behaviors, intellectual and adaptive behavior functioning, academic achievement and learning disorders, ADHD, trauma-related conditions, mood/anxiety/personality disorders, , fitness to return to work, disability claims, substance use/dependence, eating disorders, forensic-related matters (e.g., risk assessment for sexual offenders, domestic violence, school violence, civil competency, probation/parole, parental fitness, custody and parenting time schedules), and so on.
+The psychological evaluations are: clinical, neuropsychological, educational, disability, and employment-related.
+Psychological assessment covers a wide spectrum and includes such conditions as: mild/major neurocognitive, autism spectrum, disruptive behaviors, intellectual and adaptive behavior functioning, academic achievement and learning disorders, ADHD, trauma-related conditions, mood/anxiety/personality disorders, , fitness to return to work, disability claims, substance use/dependence, and eating disorders.

 The secondary mission of LSPS has evolved into the development of the ITP.
 The training program supervisors have a great deal of experience in private practice and are at a point in their professional lives of wanting to give back to the profession through the training provided.
 Many labor of love hours have gone into the germination and cultivation of the training program, and it is maturing nicely into an intern-centered experience that solidly prepares interns for high quality professional practice.

-Currently, there are eight psychologists (including three post-doctoral fellows), two professional counselors, and three social workers.
-Support services staff include: an Office Manager, a Billing Specialist, and a Secretary/Receptionist.
+Currently, there are two psychologists (including one post-doctoral fellows), a doctoral limited licensed psychologist, two limited licensed professional counselors, and three limited licensed social workers.
+Support services staff include: two Secretary/Receptionist as billing is currently managed by an external billing company.
 The building and its offices are wheelchair accessible.

 We are committed to doing our best to recognize attitudes, beliefs, statements, words used, and our behaviors that could be experienced by some as insensitive, biased, and divisive.
 This is important as our biases can be outside the level of immediate awareness resulting in the best of intentions not supporting diversity as consciously desired.
 We have a very open and receptive interpersonal environment and there is a willingness to point out such biases.
 All people are prone to or have a proclivity toward some bias.
 Our ideal is to identify when and where our bias could have a potential negative impact on someone, to reflectively examine such, and to grow personally toward the ideal of being free from inaccurate conclusions formed, decisions made, and things said.
 These distortions include not only race, ethnicity, and culture, but other things as well (e.g., gender identity/orientation, religion, criminal behaviors, child rearing practices, partner interactions, unemployed and receiving entitlements, age, intellectual functioning, political orientation, position on abortion, immigration, and so forth).
 We strive to not allow any potential bias from having a negative effect on our interactions, our decisions, our judgment, or our direction.
 We are committed to a focus that transcends those potentially biasing negative influences and is instead directed toward consideration of who can fulfill the role with its associated responsibilities and duties in a most competent way.
 We look for those who can make a positive contribution to LSPS and the community.